 Ninoy took home a bronze medal at the 2011 SEA Games behind Supanara of Thailand and Dagmil.

 Final Years as an Athlete

 Marayag, in the 2013 SEA Games, took 4th place in the Mens Long Jump.
 He left the Philippines in 2014 to take up a coaching role with JS Athletics in Singapore, working for Jack Singh and Lydia De Vega.
 While coaching Singaporean athletes and competing in meets, he leaped 7.57m at a Swift All-Comers meet in Singapore.
 Ninoy was almost removed from the National Team by PATAFA until the PSC updated the PATAFA management with his recent Singapore performances.

 While he failed to qualify for the 2015 SEA Games, he instead attended the Asian Championships.

 In 2013, he started a new Spectrum Athletics project, the Philippines’ first-ever program for people with special needs of all ages.
 Ninoy trained as an ABA Specialist under the mentorship of Dennis De Guzman.
 Spectrum Athletics later became Spectrum Fit PH.

-Ninoy found the challenge of coaching special needs athletes taught him patience and made it a lot easier to coach non-special needs athletes.
-He said it was different as you need to really focus more on cognitive learning, motor skills, and functional movements.
-He said that the purpose of helping special needs people with a variety of disabilities such as down syndrome, ADD, ODD, ADHD, etc., was for them to become more functional in their day-to-day activities.
+Ninoy found the challenge of coaching special needs athletes.
+Taught him patience and made it a lot easier to coach non-special needs athletes.
+He said it was different as you need to focus more on cognitive learning, motor skills, and functional movements.
+He said that the purpose of helping special needs people with a variety of disabilities such as Down syndrome, ADD, ODD, ADHD, etc., was for them to become more functional in their day-to-day activities.